awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.FaultInjectionQueries.md

 This fault injection query takes the following parameters:

 *percentage\_of\_failure*
-The percentage of requests to block during the failure event\.
+The percentage of replication to block during the failure event\.
 This value can be a double between 0 and 100\.
-If you specify 0, then no requests are blocked\.
-If you specify 100, then all requests are blocked\.\.
+If you specify 0, then no replication is blocked\.
+If you specify 100, then all replication is blocked\.

-*quantity*
+*time\_interval*
 The amount of time to simulate the Aurora Replica failure\.
 The interval is in seconds\.
-For example, if the value is 20 the simulation will run for 20 seconds\.
+For example, if the value is 20, the simulation runs for 20 seconds\.
 Take care when specifying the time interval for your Aurora Replica failure event\.
 If you specify too long an interval, and your writer instance writes a large amount of data during the failure event, then your Aurora DB cluster might assume that your Aurora Replica has crashed and replace it\.

 *replica\_name*